-These unlisted Antigua & Barbuda FDCs was just found on Ebay.
-The cachet seems to be made by the “Salvation Army World Services” and 3 SA black & white SA shields are pictured.
-Not seen before, must be rare!
+These unlisted Antigua & Barbuda FDCs seem to be made by the “Salvation Army World Services” and 3 SA black & white SA shields are pictured.
+Not seen been, must be rare!
 I’ve named them SA 26.3.

 Finally I got hold of this very rare and quite expensive UK FDC.
 UK commemorated the UK and world Centenary of the Salvation Army in 1965.
 Issued 09 Aug.
 This is a Philcover handpainted Blood and Fire cachet.
 Remark: Standard cat. value with London EC postmark is £ 35.
 A similar Philcover FDC was sold on Ebay July 2017 at £97.
 Rare cachets like this will typically sell massively above catalogue prices.

 These Netherlands Christmas stamps were issued by the capital city postal group in 1992.
 They were used for a national Christmas card and stamp campaign, intended as support for the Salvation Army.
 The franking amount was 50 cents per stamp.
 I have not seen these on any covers and I’m not aware of whether there was an official first day of issue.